l00sy4/Tiburon/README.md

 <br>
 </h1>

 Tiburon is a process hollower that currently supports ghostly hollowing.
-For the sake of simplicity, the payload is written to a temporary file.
+For the sake of simplicity, the payload is written to a temporary fileb which is then mapped.
 Ideally you would fetch it out of the .rsrc section, or over the internet.

 ### Features